couchbaselabs/sdk-rfcs/rfc/0058-error-handling.md

   * Added UserNotFound and GroupNotFound to the generic mgmt api section
   * Added BucketAlreadyExists to the generic mgmt api section
 * Dec 11, 2019 - Revision #11 (by Michael Nitchinger)
-  * Removed SubDocumentException, Added SubDocumentErrorContext (which holds the additional “index” field)
+  * Removed SubDocumentException, Added SubDocumentErrorContext (which holds the additional "index" field)
   * Subdoc CannotInsertValue renamed to ValueInvalid
   * Renamed InternalServer to InternalServerFailure
   * Renamed Authentication to AuthenticationFailure